astamm/data-science-with-r/README.md

 ### Material

-The class is organised in XXX parts each of which has its own set of slides and exercises.
+The class is organised in 9 parts each of which has its own set of slides and exercises.
 The slides are available in the `slides` folder and the exercises in the `labs` folder.
 The slides are written partly with Keynote (exported as PDFs) and partly in Quarto reveajs slides.
 The exercises are written in